Froggy Fresh

-Tyler Stephen Cassidy, also known as Froggy Fresh (and previously Krispy Kreme), is an American singer, songwriter, and rapper.
-Cassidy became known after the comedy rap music video for his song, "The Baddest", became popular on YouTube.
+Tyler Stephen Cassidy (born January 1990), also known as Froggy Fresh (and previously Krispy Kreme), is an American singer and rapper.
+He became known after the comedy rap music video for his song, "The Baddest", became popular on YouTube.
 He continued rapping until 2018, when Cassidy stepped away from his Froggy Fresh character and began a career as a singer under his real name.
-As of January 2023, Cassidy's FroggyFreshRap YouTube channel has over 792 thousand subscribers and 167 million video views, while his Tyler Cassidy Music channel has over 360 thousand subscribers and 40 million video views.
+As of May 2023, Cassidy's FroggyFreshRap YouTube channel has over 806 thousand subscribers and 172 million video views, while his Tyler Cassidy Music channel has over 365 thousand subscribers and 42 million video views.